 Programmers are not in a room alone all day with 10 screens in front of them.
 They are frequently communicating with their team, with different teams, and with different clients.
 You’ll need to know how to storytell and how to present your work and yourself.
 Throughout the course, you will frequently be working with others and presenting to others.
 Now that we’ve gone remote, our students are learning to work together from far apart.

 How successful you are in a coding bootcamp starts with you and how much you’re willing to put in.
 If you’re ready to continue putting in time and effort, check out our events.
 Our workshops will give you exposure to code, and our panels will let you hear the perspectives of people who made the same career change you’re hoping for.
 You got this!
-Together, we’ll help you succeed not only at our coding bootcamp, but in your career.
+Together, we’ll help you not only succeed in a coding bootcamp, but in your career.